Donate Online

 Where did a Jew give their tithe?
 In Malachi 3:8-10, a Jew was taught to tithe to the "storehouse," which meant the Temple coffers.
 The Jew brought his gifts to the Temple, and the Temple authorities distributed the funds according to God's Law and direction.
 Under the Law, the Jew was not free to decide for himself where to direct his tithing but always had to give it to the Temple.

-Instead, the Christian is called to live in accordance with the grace and freedom of the Spirit.
-We are still expected to give generously to the needs of the saints, and the New Testament contains many scriptures encouraging Christians to give according to the leading of the Holy Spirit.
+According to the Bible, the Christian is expected to give generously to the needs of the saints, according to the leading of the Holy Spirit.
 Paul taught this point specifically in 2Corinthians 8, as did James in his letter.

-In writing to the church in Corinth, Paul said he gave these same instruction to the church in Galatia, therefore we know Paul viewed this direction as a model for all Christians.
-In this verse, Paul outlines seven requirements for Christian giving.
+In writing to the church in Corinth, Paul said he gave these same instructions to the church in Galatia, therefore we know Paul's directions were a model for early Christians (and therefore for us as well).
+In this brief passage, Paul outlines seven requirements for Christian giving.

 First, Paul directed that giving should be a regular, consistent habit.
 Giving should be a way of life for a Christian so that it becomes a part of our financial routine.
 When giving isn't routine, we may find ourselves less willing to give generously when needs arise.

-To ensure regularity, Paul directed the church in Corinth to give on the first day of every week.
+Secondly, to ensure regularity Paul directed the church in Corinth to give on the first day of every week.
 Paul wasn't necessarily establishing a rule for what day we must give.
 Rather, Paul was giving an example of how to become regular and consistent in giving.
 Whether we give on Sundays or any other day, we should discipline ourselves to give in a consistent pattern (i.e., weekly or monthly) rather than only when it's convenient.

-More importantly, Paul was did not want his visit to be exploited by church leaders for fundraising.
-Paul wanted his arrival to be refreshing rather than a reason for personal sacrifice.
-Paul's teaching on this point is a sobering rebuke of any minister who requires an honorarium or other stipend as a prerequisite to teaching or ministering to a body of believers.
+More importantly, Paul did not want his visit to be exploited by church leaders for fundraising.
+Paul wanted his arrival to be refreshing for the people rather than burdensome.
+This detail is a stinging rebuke for any minister who requires an honorarium or other stipend as a prerequisite to teaching or ministering to a body of believers.

 Giving was conducted this way, in part, because the early church didn't own buildings, nor did it maintain church bank accounts.
 Therefore, the church wasn't in a position to collect and store tithes.
 Instead, the money remained in the hands of the individual believer until it was needed for some specific purpose within the Body, at which time each believer would be asked to withdraw some funds from their savings and give it in support of the need.
 This is why Paul wanted believers to save each week - so that they could be ready to give a donation when asked!